Plant Proteostasis and its role in

 Autophagy

-Autophagy (greek for "self-eating") is another degradation mechanism to recycle cell content.
+Autophagy is another degradation mechanism to recycle cell content.
 More and more evidences testify that autophagy is also a highly specific mechanism.

 Plant Immunity